Start your career at Customs and Border Protection, Department of Homeland Security

 Possible Hiring Departments:

-With a total of 2+ jobs, this job search emphasizes a variety of positions available across the US, including District of Columbia, DC and Washington, DC.
+Highlighting a variety of positions across the US, this job search presents 2+ jobs in cities such as District of Columbia, DC and Washington, DC.

-A large share of employment is based in the East Coast, which features a humid subtropical climate with mild winters and hot summers.
-This region is ideal for seasonal activities and has a robust job market, especially in healthcare, education, and technology.
+A majority of job positions are available in the East Coast, known for its humid subtropical climate with mild winters and hot summers.
+This area provides a variety of seasonal activities and has a robust employment market, particularly in healthcare, education, and technology.

 # Key Locations Total